evaafi/liquidation-bot/README.md

 ### Criteria Details

+Participants must achieve the most substantial accumulated profit through repeated liquidations on the Evaa Protocol amidst market volatility using bots prepared during the development phase.
+It's essential to emphasize that liquidations should occur multiple times, not just once.

 #### Bot's Profit in the Test Phase
 - The primary objective during the test phase is to generate profit through the strategic operation of your bot.
 - Performance will be measured based on the bot's effectiveness and the profit it generates on the Evaa mainnet playground.
+- In the Evaa Protocol Hackathon context, profit refers to the digital asset gains earned by liquidation bots when they successfully liquidate undercollateralized loans in DeFi platforms.
+Efficient bots earn profits by executing these liquidations.

 #### Open-Sourcing Bonus
 - We understand the temptation to keep a high-performing bot's code proprietary, especially if it proves profitable.
 However, we encourage open sourcing.